TomRiddle-prog24/MBD-analysis-4R/README.md

 import matplotlib as ilt
 ilt.rcParams['animation.embed_limit'] = 50.0          #For the animation to be fit the entire time steps for a memory of 50MB
 ```
+# Modelling
+The model presents a model of 2 masses suspended to the two non-fixed revolutes of the 4R Mechanism.
+The links are modelled to be massless.
+The links are made sure such that, the Grashof Criterion is fullfilled i.e:
+$$ s+L \leq p+q $$
+Here the angular velocity of the crank is *not constant* and will change w.r.t time.